withfig/challenge-history-search/README.md

 This will execute the command in a background pseudo terminal.
 It is an async wrapper over `fig.pty.execute`.

-> **Note:** The psuedo terminal is not guaranteed to have the same environment variables as the user's current shell.
+> **Note:** The psuedo terminal will not have the same environment variables as the user's current shell.

 #### Inserting Text